 Rolls Royce uses Engine Health Management (EHM) to track the health of thousands of engines operating worldwide, using onboard sensors and live satellite feeds.

 A corporate EHM team covers Civil, Defence, Marine and Energy which enables the Group to develop technologies and best practice across all business sectors.
-In the Civil market for example, the Trent family of engines is supported by a comprehensive Rolls-Royce EHM capability operated in conjunction with Optimized Systems and Solutions (OSyS), a Rolls-Royce company, and accessible as appropriate by the airlines involved.
+In the Civil market for example, the Trent family of engines is supported by a comprehensive Rolls-Royce EHM capability operated in conjunction with Controls and Data Services (CDS), a Rolls-Royce company, and accessible as appropriate by the airlines involved.

 EHM is a pro-active technique for predicting when something might go wrong and averting a potential threat before it has a chance to develop into a real problem.
 It is especially useful in industries such as aerospace where the results of a technical failure could prove very costly.
 EHM covers the assessment of an engine’s state of health in real time or post-flight and how the data is used reflects the nature of the relevant service contracts.
 Essentially, EHM is about making more informed decisions regarding operating an engine fleet through acting on the best information available.